BZIvanov/TechnoShop-Backend_EM/README.md

 # Techno Shop Backend

+Techno shop backend app.

 ## Server setup

 Run `npm install` in the root folder (package.json) to install dependencies.

 Update `.env` file with correct values.
-The current ones are fake serving as an example.
+You will have to provide the 3rd party providers credentials and some are predefined.

 Run `npm run dev` to start the server in development mode.

 ### Prerequisites

+- Node.js v20 or higher
-- MongoDB v7.0.11 local installation
+- MongoDB v8 or higher local installation

+## 3rd party providers

+This app is currently using Mailtrap and Cloudinary.
+You will have to create your accounts to get your credentials.

-## Mailtrap setup
+### Mailtrap

+Setup steps:

 1. Create an account in Mailtrap.
 2. Click _Add Project_ if you don't have one already.